TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    .. method:: number_class(x)

-      Returns an indication of the class of *x*.
+      Returns an indication of the kundi of *x*.

    .. method:: plus(x)